-A lecture delivered at the East-West Center, Hawaii, USA, January 26, 1995
+(East-West Center, Hawaii, USA, January 26, 1995)

 Hawaii draws all people into the beautiful embrace of her nature.
 East and West meet here in friendship; diverse cultures mix and blend in harmony; there is a balance and fusion of the traditional and the modern.
 It is therefore an especially appropriate place to consider the issues of peace and human being—issues of fundamental importance to humankind.

 Looking back, we can say that the twentieth century has been stained by the all too common slaughter of humanity at human hands.
 Our century has been termed a century of war and revolution; aptly so, for with two world wars and countless revolutions, it has been an unprecedented and bloody torrent of conflict and upheaval.
 Advances in science and technology have produced a dramatic increase in the lethality of our weapons; it has been estimated that one hundred million people died violent deaths in the first half of this century.
 Under the cold war regime that followed and even since its end, regional and internal conflicts have claimed more than twenty million lives.

-At the same time, the income gap between the North and the South continues to grow, with some eight hundred million people living in hunger.
+At the same time, the income gap between the global North and South continues to grow, with some eight hundred million people living in hunger.
 We cannot turn a blind eye to the structural violence by which tens of thousands of precious young lives are lost daily to malnutrition and disease.
 Furthermore, many thinkers point with alarm to the spiritual impoverishment, rampant in both East and West, that demonstrates the vacuity of merely material prosperity.

 What has twentieth-century humanity gained at the cost of this staggering sacrifice of human life?
-As we approach the end of this century, amid deepening disorder, no one can suppress a sense of anguish at this question.
+As we approach the end of the century, amid deepening disorder, no one can suppress a sense of anguish at this question.

-I am reminded of the following passage from the Lotus Sutra, which contains the essence of Mahayana Buddhism: “There is no safety in the threefold world; it is like a burning house, replete with a multitude of sufferings, truly to be feared.”
+I am reminded of the following passage from the Lotus Sutra, which expresses the essence of Mahayana Buddhism: “There is no safety in the threefold world; it is like a burning house, replete with a multitude of sufferings, truly to be feared.”
 This passage gives voice to an unrestrained empathy for humanity, tormented by the flames of suffering and terror.

 This determination is seminal in the thinking of Buddhism, and from it flows a tradition of dynamic action toward the creation of an indestructible realm of security and comfort amid the stark realities of society.
 The foundation for this endeavor is always the inner reformation of the individual and the resultant renewal and invigoration of life and daily living.
 My mentor, second Soka Gakkai president Josei Toda, termed this “human revolution.”

 Under the sway of the nineteenth-century cult of progress, in this century we have feverishly devoted ourselves to enhancing the structures of society and the state, laboring under the delusion that this alone is the path to human happiness.
 But to the extent that we have skirted the fundamental issue of how to reform and revitalize individual human beings, our most conscientious efforts for peace and happiness have produced just the opposite result.
 This, I feel, is the central lesson of the twentieth century.

 I was greatly encouraged by the fact that President Oksenberg, a noted authority on security issues, holds similar views on this subject.
 When we met in Tokyo last autumn, he expressed himself thus:

 “If people live in a spiritual void, they will experience insecurity.
 They will not know stability.
 They will not feel at ease.
 The nations and states in which they live will therefore not be offering their people true security.
-Real security requires that we consider more than just the security of the state but that we also include in our considerations the security of cultures and individual human beings."
-4
+Real security requires that we consider more than just the security of the state but that we also include in our considerations the security of cultures and individual human beings.”

 Our task is to establish a firm inner world, a robust sense of self that will not be swayed or shaken by the most trying circumstances or pressing adversity.
-Only when our efforts to reform society have as their point of departure the reformation of the inner life--human revolution--will they lead us with certainty to a world of lasting peace and true human security.
+Only when our efforts to reform society have as their point of departure the reformation of the inner life—human revolution—will they lead us with certainty to a world of lasting peace and true human security.

-With this as my major premise, I would like to offer some ideas regarding three transformations that we face on our way toward the twenty-first century: from knowledge to wisdom; from uniformity to diversity; and, finally, what I would term "from national to human sovereignty."
+With this as my major premise, I would like to offer some ideas regarding three transformations that we face on our way toward the twenty-first century: from knowledge to wisdom; from uniformity to diversity; and, finally, what I would term from national to human sovereignty.

 From Knowledge to Wisdom